Numeric types in Foundation

 boxed as?
 Bool

 Failable.
-Equivalent toBool(exactly: boxed)
+Equivalent toBool(exactly: boxed).

 Bool(exactly: boxed)

 Failable initializer.
 Equivalent toboxed as?
-Bool
+Bool. -

 Bool(truncating: boxed)

-Equivalent toboxed.boolValue
+Equivalent toboxed.boolValue.

 boxed.boolValue

-Equivalent toBool(truncating: boxed)
+Equivalent toBool(truncating: boxed).

-When a value of type Bool
+When a value of type Bool is boxed into an NSNumber instance boxed, the

-following conversions are possible to a numeric type U
+following conversions are possible to a numeric type U:

 -